-Medical students from a new teaching school got their first experience of hands-on hospital training after a health trust organised a series of COVID-19 safe sessions.
+Medical students got their first experience of hands-on hospital training after a series of COVID-19 safe sessions.

-The Trust would normally hold a series of half-day sessions for teaching within the hospital setting – but due to the coronavirus pandemic these were suspended.
+The Trust would normally hold a series of half-day sessions for teaching within the hospital setting but these were suspended due to the coronavirus pandemic.

-The amended programme has been organised by director of undergraduate clinical studies Dolon Basu and the medical education team and delivered by consultants and doctors in training with an interest in medical education.
+Director of undergraduate clinical studies Dolon Basu and our medical education team organised the amended programme.
+Consultants and doctors in training with an interest in medical education deliver the training.

 The students will also have some mental health assessment teaching delivered by the medical education faculty at Tees Esk and Wear Valleys NHS Foundation Trust.